-- Accounts are set more on function, while IFRS emphasizes more on nature of the account.
+- Accounts are set more on function, while IFRS emphasizes more on the nature of the account.

 - Double-entry is solely done in RMB, and transactions in foreign currency are converted to RMB using the official rate.

-- Historical cost method is more widely used, particularly for private firms since it is difficult to obtain fair-value information
+- The historical cost method is more widely used, particularly for private firms since it is difficult to obtain fair-value information

-- Fiscal year in accounts must begin on 1st January.
+- The fiscal year in accounts must begin on 1st January.

-- Additional disclosure requirements of: the identity of business partners; indirect cash-flow statements; comments on fairness of transactions.
+- Additional disclosure requirements of the identity of business partners; indirect cash-flow statements; comments on the fairness of transactions.